lunaneff/gnome-shell-extension-zenbook-duo/README.md

 # Asus ZenBook Duo Integration for GNOME

+This GNOME extension adds controlls to Quicksettings, allowing brightness change for second screen of Asus ZenBook Duo.

+This is a fork of [mjollnir14/gnome-shell-extension-zenbook-duo](https://github.com/mjollnir14/gnome-shell-extension-zenbook-duo) and [lunaneff/gnome-shell-extension-zenbook-duo](https://github.com/lunaneff/gnome-shell-extension-zenbook-duo), since both repositories seem to be abandoned.

 ## Supported hardware

 | Model    | Supported? | Additional notes                           | Confirmed by |